Battery price war: $3,000 drop in cost seen this 2024

 - Price of 60 kWh battery pack seen falling from $6,776 to just $3,388 in only 12 months, saving over $3,000 per vehicle.

 Are you intimidated by electric vehicle (EV) prices?
-Well, let's just say it may not last long.
+It may not last that long.
 An anticipated plunge in lithium-iron-phosphate (LFP) battery prices – up to 50 per cent in 2024 – could herald a new era of EV affordability and accessibility.

 However, China's leading EV manufacturers, CATL and BYD, are aggressively targeting reductions of 0.1 rmb per watt-hour (approximately $14) per kWh, equating to substantial savings for a 60 kWh pack.